 The building blocks of protein called amino acids help with the liver’s ability to detoxify chemicals, so make sure you get high-quality proteins throughout the day.

 - A common sense approach to living with minimal chemical exposure is to use simple products without added perfumes and additives.

 - Whole, organic foods that bypass factory processing are the best bet.

 - If a food has an ingredient list that is long or difficult to pronounce, it is likely best to leave it on the shelf.

 - Get fresh air as much as possible.

-- Protect you digestive tract by getting protiotic-rich foods as well!
+- Protect your digestive tract by getting probiotic-rich foods as well!

 Heidi Moretti, MS, RD is The Healthy RD.
 A registered dietitian for 23 years as well as a book author of the new book Gut Fix and The Whole Body Guide to Gut Health, Heidi has a passion for functional nutrition and natural medicine.
 She has researched supplements and natural medicine throughout her career.
 One of her biggest loves is helping people gain function and vitality by tackling the root causes of illness.